felipeog/pseudo-3d-microwave/README.md

 # Pseudo 3D Microwave

-An interactive web visualization of a pseudo 3D microwave oven, built with TypeScript, Vite, and Zdog.
+An interactive web visualization of a pseudo 3D microwave oven.

 ## Features